Arsen-Pankiv/Logistics_Analytics/README.md

 along that link.
 The **“Shipping information”** sheet in the dataset provides details on the **capacity of each link**, as well as the associated **fixed** and **variable costs**.
 Variable costs are charged **per kilogram** of product, regardless of the product type.
 The total weight shipped on any link must not exceed its capacity.
-Note that the shipping capacity and variable costs are based on **product weight**, rather than the number of units of product.
+The shipping capacity and variable costs are based on **product weight**, rather than the number of units of product.

 ### Last mile delivery